Associate Professor of Sociology

 - 2009.
-“The Missing Link for Promoting Gender Equality: Family-Work & Anti-Discrimination Policies” Pp. 209-229 in Gender Equality: Transforming Family Divisions of Labor edited by Janet Gornick and Marcia Meyers with a preface by Erik Wright, Brooklyn: Verso.
+“The Missing Link for Promoting Gender Equality: Family-Work & Anti-Discrimination Policies.”
+Pp. 209-29 in Gender Equality: Transforming Family Divisions of Labor, edited by Janet Gornick and Marcia Meyers with a preface by Erik Wright.
+Brooklyn: Verso.

-2003.
+- 2003.
 “Paid to Care: The Origins and Effects of Care Leave Policies in Western Europe.”
-Co-authored with Kimberly J. Morgan.
-Social Politics: International Studies in Gender, State, and Society, 10 (1):49-85.
+Social Politics: International Studies in Gender, State, and Society 10 (1):49-85.
+With Kimberly J. Morgan.

 Awards and Honors